kale-Dev1/kale-Dev1/README.md

 ### Hi there 👋

 🔭 I'm currently looking for an entry-level front-end or full-stack web developer position.
-I am a hard worker, very motivated anda fast learner.
+I am a hard worker, very motivated and a fast learner.

 ⬇️ Check out my ;earning projects pinned below.